Evaporation & drying of solvent-based paints with infrared

 Infrared paint drying systems in industry for your application

-Whether primer, base coat, top coat or clear coat - IBT.Thermprocess has extensive know-how in paint processing/paint drying using infrared systems.
+Whether primer, base coat, top coat or clear coat - IBT GmbH has extensive know-how in paint processing/paint drying using infrared systems.

 We support you in the new conception, equipment or retrofitting of your drying systems with infrared technology.
 The retrofitting of existing paint drying systems results in considerable cost savings compared to the purchase of a new system.